 Ferret 250

-Ferret Care in Charleston, SC
+Ferret Vet in Charleston, SC

 Ferrets are playful and interesting animal companions, with an average life expectancy of 5-7 years—though they can live up to 12 years!
 For complete ferret care that keeps your pet happy and healthy, we offer the Ferret VetCare Package, an all-inclusive package designed specifically for ferret owners.
 It’s important that we see your ferret bi-annually for checkups and any other treatments they need for a long, healthy life.